 - San Juan Bautista – When Christopher Columbus landed in Puerto Rico in 1493, he named the island San Juan Bautista in honor of John the Baptist.

-- Puerto Rico – Under the govern of the Spanish, the island was named Puerto Rico and they settled on the inlet that today is the capital of San Juan.
+- Puerto Rico – Under the govern of the Spanish, the island was named Puerto Rico and they settled on the islet that today is San Juan – the capital of Puerto Rico.
 The name of Puerto Rico (rich port) derived from all the gold that the Spanish found on the island.

 Citizenship: Puerto Rico is a Commonwealth of the United States (U.S. territory).
-Puerto Ricans are US Citizens and US travelers do not need a passport to visit.
+Puerto Ricans are US Citizens (since 1917!) and US travelers do not need a passport to visit.

 Anthem: La Borinqueña (The Borinquenian) is the national anthem of the Commonwealth of Puerto Rico.
 Not an official anthem but much beloved song by Puerto Ricans is La Isla Preciosa by Rafael Hernandez.

-Money: The official currency is the US dollar.
+Money / Currency: The official currency is the US dollar $.
 When you’re here you’ll hear most locals calling dollars “pesos“.

 Sales Tax (VAT) Rate: 11.5% (10.5% for the state level, and 1% for the municipalities)